Public relations tools and activities

 'Take home' or mail-out brochures or catalogues can help keep your customers thinking about your business and its products and services.

-Properly designed brochures and catalogues give customers confidence in you and what you sell, and help drive customers to your website.
+Properly designed brochures and catalogues give customers confidence in you and your brand, and help drive customers to your website or store.
 Information contained in business brochures and catalogues can be effectively reworked for your website, helping you do business online.

 Events are opportunities for business people to gain exposure for their businesses, promote new products or services and make sure accurate information reaches targeted customers.